 Are Pressure Cookers Safe?

 So if an Instant Pot is basically a pressure cooker does that mean it is dangerous?
-You’ve heard how pressure cookers can explode and all the dangers associated with them… Pressure cookers are much safer now than when they first started hitting the market.
+You’ve heard how pressure cookers can explode and all the dangers associated with them… Pressure cookers are much safer now than when they first hit the market.
 Modern safety regulations insist that pressure cookers pass all sorts of tests and examinations before you are allowed to get your hands on one.

 How does an Instant Pot cooker work?

 An Instant Pot cooks food quicker than a conventional oven but how does it do that?
 Well, there is a reason pressure cookers have all those locks and seals.
 If you boil water it reaches the maximum temperature and there is no way to make it go higher but with an Instant Pot, you want to increase the pressure to reduce the cooking time.
 The Instant Pot does this by creating a tight seal which stops the steam from escaping.
 This then reaches a temperature much higher than boiling water.
 All that steam goes into the food which cooks it quicker and also adds moisture.
 This means for example if you were cooking a joint of meat then it will come out tender and moist.
 If you put a joint in the oven and tried to cook it quickly through a higher temperature you would end up with burnt and dry meat.
 The cooking process retains more nutrients and antioxidants than other methods.
+You can also check out the social profiles of David Chang or Brandon Walker to see how they use pressure cookers in the best way.

 What can you cook in an Instant Pot?